JimberSoftware/docs/company/customers/customers.md

 ![list_customers.png](/list_customers.png ':size=800')

-## Select Customer
+## Details of Customer

-Once the customer has been created, you can select that customer by clicking on the corresponding strip.
+To view the details of a specific customer, select their row in the table (rather than using the action buttons at the end).
 You get an overview of created assets:

 ![overview_customer.png](/overview_customer.png ':size=800')